-1/20/24 See New Notes on last 3 pages, We have lessons learned from people that had issues installing 3D kit.
+1/20/24 See New Notes on last 5 pages, We have New lessons learned from people that had issues installing 3D kit.
+This includes a 1 year wear report and a new insert created from lessons learned.

 2/13/24 Added clip improvement.